 Pennington, M., Osborn, K., Harvey, P., Riddington, R., Okill, D., Ellis, P., Heubeck, M., 2004.
 Birds of Shetland.
 Christopher Helm.

-Sustainable Shetland is a campaign group opposed to very large scale wind farms in Shetland.
-We believe these large industrial projects are damaging to our local environment.
-We believe that the Viking Energy Project endangers Shetland Community Funds, and that project costs are underestimated, whilst project income grossly overestimated.
+Sustainable Shetland is a campaign group formed in March 2008 in response to a proposal for a large scale wind farm in Shetland.
+We believe these large industrial projects are damaging to our environment.
+We believe that the Viking Energy wind farm endangers Shetland Community Funds, project costs are underestimated and project income grossly over stated.

-We believe that the Viking Energy proposals are everything we do not need in Shetland: they are financially risky and will damage the Shetland environment.
+We believe that the Viking Energy proposals are everything we do not need in Shetland: they are financially risky and potentially damaging to the Shetland environment.

-We want to see sustainable renewable energy projects in Shetland, and that these projects should be fit for scale, and provide real community benefit.
+We want to see sustainable renewable energy projects in Shetland which are fit for scale and fit for purpose, and provide real community benefit.